-I often get asked what the difference is between restoring and resetting an iPhone.
+I often get asked what the difference is between restoring and iPhone and resetting an iPhone.
 I’ve also seen a lot of people seriously mess up their iPhones because they chose the wrong method and/or didn’t follow all the appropriate steps correctly.
 So, whatever the reason you want to restore/reset your iPhone (or iPad), it is worth noting the differences between the two types of methods; how they’re performed; and, importantly, the end result of each operation.

 Let’s be clear, here: there IS a difference between the two and not knowing what each does can seriously mess up your phone and its contents.
 No one wants to lose important pictures and memories.
 Ditto music and game progress.
 In this guide, we explore what the difference is between a restore and a reset on an iPhone, in what instances you should use which, and the steps to follow when you do so.

 Reset vs Restore iPhone – What’s The Difference?

 Resetting your iPhone is the “lighter” version of formatting your device back to factory settings.
 A reset can be done directly on the iPhone itself, right in the Settings app, and doesn’t need to be connected to iTunes on a Mac or PC to complete.

 When resetting your iPhone you have the option of resetting all the settings on the device to factory default or just the network, keyboard dictionary, home screen layout, or location and privacy settings.

 These settings are the preferences that make your iPhone yours: network passwords, icon arrangement, system and app settings, and the like.